October 28, 2019

 With its knitted, looped design, The Napper melts around and forms to your body, hugging every point.
 Most other weighted blankets have sewn-in pockets of plastic pellets that shift around in the night, causing the fillers to bunch up and throw off the even weight distribution.

-Since deep pressure on the body requires an even, all-encompassing weight, you can rest assured our weighted blankets have you covered.
+Since deep pressure on the body requires an even, all-encompassing weight, you can rest assured our best weighted blankets have you covered.

 Do weighted blankets make you hot?